frederic-perez/AmE-dictionary/data/dictionary.md

 __ether__ _n_ The element believed in ancient and medieval civilizations to fill all space above the sphere of the moon and to compose the stars and planets. _Syn_ quintessence _The stars, the ancients believed, both inhabited and were composed of the ether._
 __ethereal__ _adj_
 __ethereality__ _n_
-__ethos__ _n_ :nine::m: The disposition, character, or fundamental values peculiar to a specific person, people, culture, or movement. _They cultivated a subversive alternative ethos._ _The ethos of employees helping one another has stayed strong._ _The D.I.Y. ethos._ _The militaristic ethos of SWAT._ :es: espíritu, escala de valores
+__ethos__ _n_ :nine::m: /ˈi θɒs, ˈi θoʊs, ˈɛθ ɒs, -oʊs/ The disposition, character, or fundamental values peculiar to a specific person, people, culture, or movement. _They cultivated a subversive alternative ethos._ _The ethos of employees helping one another has stayed strong._ _The D.I.Y. ethos._ _The militaristic ethos of SWAT._ :es: espíritu, escala de valores
 __etiquette__
 __etymological__ _adj_ _Etymological dictionaries show how languages borrow words from each other._
 __etymology__ _n_ :astonished: Study of the sources and development of words.